-A student may repeat a course only if the grade on record is D+, D or E.
+A student may repeat a course only if the grade on record is D+, D or E. Students who retake a course without meeting the stated requirement will forfeit the most recent grade obtained for the course.

 Students may take a course for the third time only after meeting with an academic advisor and obtaining written approval from the Provost.
 Students are not allowed to take a course for a fourth time.
 Students must register for repeated courses, and maximum load requirements per semester must be fulfilled (see section 5.13).